 Car accidents can be complex, especially when three or more vehicles are involved.
 Multi-vehicle accidents increase the dollar value of property damage, as well as causing injuries to multiple parties.
 They can also make determining fault more complex since there are likely to be more factors at play.
 In cases involving multiple vehicles, the at-fault drivers and their insurance companies/defense teams will often try to minimize their responsibility in a disproportionate manner.
 They will often force you to try to prove the proper proportions of comparative fault in a multi-vehicle accident.

 That’s why it’s best to get professional legal assistance after such an accident.
-Martinez, Hart, Thompson & Sanchez, P.C. has provided legal service to accident victims in Albuquerque and throughout New Mexico for more nearly 30 years.
+Martinez, Hart, Sanchez & Romero, P.C. has provided legal service to accident victims in Albuquerque and throughout New Mexico for more nearly 30 years.
 We have a reputation for taking the most complex, challenging cases in our profession, including those involving several and multiple vehicles.
 We are prepared and capable of quickly investigating and evaluating complex multi-vehicle accidents.

 While the details can vary depending on the situation, many multi-vehicle accidents involve chain reaction rear-end collisions.
 As an example, imagine four vehicles are traveling on a road.
 The first in line comes to a sudden stop due to an expected hazard, such as traffic slowing down due to a construction site down the road.
 The second driver in line crashes into the first, the third crashes into the second, and the fourth crashes into the third.
 Now all drivers have experienced some degree of vehicle damage and potential injury.
 Additionally, each driver may be found to bear some level of responsibility for what occurred.